-The following table presents fees for professional services rendered by EY for fiscal year ended 2014, and by Grant Thornton for fiscal year ended 2013.
+The following table presents fees for professional services rendered by EY for fiscal year ended 2015 and for fiscal year ended 2014

-2014 2013
+2015 2014

-Audit Fees (1) \$ 725,000 \$ 681,750
+Audit Fees (1) \$ 857,000 \$1,140,000 (2)

-Audit-Related Fees (2)
+Audit-Related Fees (3)

-Tax Fees (3)
+Tax Fees (4)

-All Other Fees
+All Other Fees 30,428 30,000

-Aggregate Non-Audit Fees (4) 55,000 35,060

-Total Fees \$ 780,000 \$ 716,810
+Total Fees \$ 887,428 \$1,170,000

-- (1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, quarterly reviews, comfort letters, statutory and regulatory filings, and consents and other services related to registered and unregistered offerings of the Company's securities. - (2) Audit-related fees represent services such as consultations, due diligence and attest services not required by statue or regulation. - (3) Tax fees represent services in conjunction with preparation of the Company's tax return. - (4) Aggregate non-audit fees comprise audit-related fees, tax fees and all other fees.
+- (1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, quarterly reviews, comfort letters, statutory and regulatory filings, and consents and other services related to registered and unregistered offerings of the Company's securities. - (2) 2014 fees have been revised from what was included in the prior year due to additional billings incurred. - (3) Audit-related fees represent services such as consultations, due diligence and attest services not required by statue or regulation. - (4) Tax fees represent services in conjunction with preparation of the Company's tax return.

-In addition to the services listed above, EY provided audit services to the Company's wholly-owned, unconsolidated subsidiaries totaling \$450,000 for the fiscal year ended December 31, 2014.
-The fees for such audit services are included in the expenses of the unconsolidated subsidiary.
-These amounts are not included in the expenses of the Company
+In addition to the services listed above, EY provided audit and other services to the Company's wholly-owned, unconsolidated subsidiaries and certain other affiliates.
+The fees for such services are as follows: